ModelEarth/community/projects/README.md

 TO DO - Create a node script that pulls 3 repos (localsite, io and apps) into one "webroot" repo.

-TO DO - Display the [Beyond Carbon](../../apps/beyondcarbon/) state results as a table with state names.
+ACTIVE - Akilah is displaying the [Beyond Carbon](../../apps/beyondcarbon/) state results as a table with state names.

 TO DO - Add a GitHub Action that updates our [Farm Fresh data pull](https://github.com/modelearth/community-data/tree/master/process/python/farmfresh) nightly.